-Curtains, draperies, tapestries, flags and other decorative materials suspended from walls or ceilings shall be flame resistant in accordance with NYS Fire Code §F805.2 and NFPA 701 or be noncombustible.
 Combustible decorations shall be flame retardant unless the decorations, such as photographs and paintings, are of such limited quantities that a hazard of fire development or spread is not present.
+Tapestries and flags are prohibited.
 For further clarifications on decorations and the use of surge protector power strips, please contact the Environmental Health and Safety Office at (716) 673-3796.